Father of the Mobility Movement – Ralph Braun

 About Our Founder, Ralph Braun

-We’ve been “making life a moving experience” for persons with disabilities since 1972.
-Ralph Braun started this venture nearly four decades ago with only a handful of people.
-Thus, what began as a few dedicated and loyal employees working together eventually grew into the world’s leading mobility manufacturer.
+We’ve been “making life a moving experience” for people with disabilities since 1972.
+Ralph Braun started this business four decades ago with only a handful of people.
+What began as a few dedicated and loyal employees working together eventually grew into the leading company in the mobility industry.